tech-drew/mini-rack-home-lab/README.md

   - Used SSDs are cheaper ($30–35) but have some wear.
 The cost savings don''t justify the risk of issues at this price point.
   - Sufficient for Linux, Proxmox, Docker, or lightweight Kubernetes workloads.
   - Ensure BIOS is updated and monitor health with SMART tools periodically.
+  - I don't have a preference for this specific SSD brand.
+I choose whatever what cheapest with good reviews for this project.

 ### 6. PDU
 - **Model:** TP1713 4-outlet Mini Rack PDU x2